frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 Its purpose?
 Nothing profound.
 Just to endure.

 I should have left it at that.
 A clever curiosity, nothing more.
 But word spread the way it does at the University, and soon students came by my workbench to test it themselves.
-They bent it, twisted it, dropped it from heights that should have shattered lesser work.
+They bent it, twisted it, dropped it from heights that would have shattered lesser work.
 It held.
 Every time, it held.

 It became a small wonder at the University.
-When I showed it to Kilvin, it drew a dry laugh from him as he watched it with what looked like simple fondness.
-But when the laughter faded, he turned the small contraption over in his hands, inspecting every detail with those thick, deliberate fingers of his.
+When I showed it to Kilvin, he turned the small contraption over in his hands, those thick, deliberate fingers of his inspecting every detail.
+“Well made, Kvothe,” he said while bending the mechanism farther than I would have dared.
+It eased back into shape.
+“No.”

-“It is beautiful, Kvothe,” Kilvin said in a calming tone.
-“But beauty is never untangled from its costs.”

-“But it’s harmless,” I blurted out.
+“What’s wrong with it?”
+I asked, stunned.

-“Harmless?” he said softly, his thumb brushing the polished brass.
-“You made something that endures.
-That refuses to break.
-Resilience is strength, strength is power, and power rarely keeps to itself.”
+Kilvin was quiet for a long moment, his thumb brushing the polished brass. “‘Chan tehus medan cael Kote’.
+The fool creates something that evil can corrupt.”
+He set the device down, distancing himself.
+“You made something that refuses to break.
+It will be tested.
+Again and again.
+And men will use it for purposes you never imagined.”

-Before I could defend myself, he continued, “You are too quick, Re’lar Kvothe.
-Quick to make and quicker to solve,” he said.
-“But wisdom is slow to grow.
-Always slower than the fires of cleverness.”
+Before I could defend myself, he pushed the device toward me across the workbench and continued.
+“You are too quick, Re’lar Kvothe.
+Quick to make and quick to solve.
+But you do not think past the making.”

-I felt the weight of Kilvin’s gaze press into me as I left the workshop with “The Stainless” tucked under one arm.
+He turned back to his lamp mechanisms, the conversation finished.
+But I felt the weight of his lesson press into me as I left the workshop with “The Stainless” tucked under one arm.

 ### * * *